 - In 2015 the EU report entitled “Getting Cultural Heritage to Work for Europe” set out recommendations for an innovative policy framework and agenda for cultural heritage-related research and innovation up to 2020.

 This heritage should be better recognizable as a European asset.
-By joining forces and intensifying cooperation now, we can make a difference.
+By joining forces and intensifying cooperation, sites, cities and regions can make a difference.

 EFFORTS defends the interests of local and regional authorities and represents this important part of Europe’s history towards the EU institutions and beyond.